 An elegant, distinctive Provence white suited for the dining table.
 Aromas of white flowers, hazelnut and salty minerality.
 The palate is mid-weight, textured and subtle with notes of pink grapefruit, lychee, ginger and exotic citrus.

-50% Vermentino, 30% Ugni Blanc and 20% Clairette.
-Vermentino is grown mostly in Corsica and Sardegna and the Italian region of Liguria, but there are increasing plantings throughout France’s Mediterranean coast.
+Rolle, more commonly known as Vermentino, is grown mostly in the Mediterranean regions of Corsica, Sardegna and the Italian coastal region of Liguria, as well as increasing plantings along France’s Mediterranean coast.
 It typically makes deeply-coloured, full and ripe wines.
 Ugni Blanc, known throughout Italy as Trebbiano, is France’s most planted white grape and is the grape most used in the production of Brandy.
 It is capable of making fresh, bright and moderately interesting wines when yields are controlled and care is taken.
 Claudette is planted sparingly throughout southern France, notably in the Rhône Valley and Provence.
 It is typically used in blends where it adds acidity and aromatics.

 La Londe is a tiny sub appellation of the Côtes de Provence, the core appellation of the Provence wine region in the far southeast of France.
 Similar to other areas of Provence, 75% of La wine is rosé, with the remainder being entirely red.
 White wines produced in the area are sold under the general Côtes de Provence title.
 Located on the Mediterranean coast just east of Toulon, the La vineyards are spread between the communes of Hayers and La Londe-les Mares itself, as well as some specific areas of Bormes-les-Mimosas and La Car.
 The best sites are situated on the southeast facing slopes of the southern Massif des Mares hills.
 Wine has been made here for over 2600 years, making Provence the oldest wine producing region of France.